King Edward VI Five Ways School: History

 During the Second World War, the Headmaster at the time, Mr Dobinson, decided to evacuate the school to Monmouth, and the boys attended Monmouth School, the two staffs sharing the teaching.
 This meant that all the staff and pupils were lodged in the town, and could only keep in contact with family via correspondence; Mr Dobinson was able occasionally to visit Birmingham.

 After the war the school was becoming overcrowded, but due to development around the school there was no opportunity to expand, so a new site was found.
 On 23 April 1958 the school opened at its current home in Bartley Green, a suburb on the extreme south-west of Birmingham.
 The new school was built on the site of the Bartley Farm, which had been purchased by the Foundation, next to Bartley Reservoir.
 The site was elevated, and in the winter a bleak place.

 The relocation was not universally popular.
-The school Debating Society passed a motion regretting the move.
+The School Debating Society passed a motion regretting the move.
 Staff were concerned about the effect the relocation to such a distant suburb would have on the school's intake, which because of the central position had been drawn from the whole city; many boys who had joined the school at Five Ways, easily reached from all parts of the city, suddenly had considerably longer journeys to its new remote location.
 This undoubtedly affected admissions in later years.
-Then the school's corridors were considered too narrow, and whilst the playing fields were extensive the school buildings themselves were small and rather basic, with limited common areas.
+Then the school's corridors were considered too narrow especially around the original core block of the school, and whilst the playing fields were extensive the school buildings themselves were small and rather basic, with limited common areas.